Adult degree handbook

 Guidelines and application procedures

 Entering students seeking financial assistance are required to file the Free Application for Federal Student Aid (FAFSA) designating Bluffton University as one of the recipients.
-This application form and instruction booklet are available from the Office of Adult and Graduate Studies or the financial aid office.
+This application form and instruction booklet are available from the Admissions Office or the financial aid office.
 The FAFSA can also be accessed and filed electronically at www.fafsa.ed.gov.

 The student's eligibility is determined by subtracting the expected family contribution or EFC (derived from the FAFSA) from the cost of attending Bluffton University.
 In addition to tuition and fees, estimates are included in determining the student expense budget for books and supplies, living expenses, personal expenses, dependent care and transportation.